Arduino Hello World

 Installing Software

-I basically followed this guide which is likely to be more up-to-date and correct than mine
+I basically followed this guide which is likely to be more up-to-date and correct than mine, but here's what I did to install the CLI

 arduino-cli core install arduino:avr